mattscripted/til/etc/prioritize-learnings.md

 In _The Clean Coder_, Robert C. Martin emphasizes that we are responsible for our careers.
 We must _practice_ outside of work, so we can _perform_ at work.
 It is our responsibility to learn new skills to further our careers.

-Taking his lessons to heart, I use a skills matrix to guide my learnings, so I can level up from where I am today to where I want to be tomorrow.
+Taking his lesson to heart, I use a skills matrix to guide my learnings, so I can level up from where I am today to where I want to be tomorrow.

 ## First, create a skills matrix